WHICH CHARITY SHOULD BECOME RECRUITER’S CHARITY OF THE YEAR 2019?

-With a staggering 40% of the public vote, we are delighted to announce ASTRiiD as Recruiter’s Charity of the Year.
-The Charity of the year will benefit from activities and donations from Recruiter Awards 2018, supported by Flexr.
+With a staggering 40% of the public vote, ASTRiiD were announced as Recruiter’s Charity of the Year 2018.
+The Charity of the year benefits from activities and donations from Recruiter Awards 2018.
+Nominations for the 2019 Recruiter charity of the year will open in December 2018.

 ABOUT ASTRiiD (Avaliable Skills for Training, Refreshing, Improvement, Innovation and Development)